 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.

-- Support devices such as an elastic bandage, splint, brace, or cast may be needed.
+- Support devices such as a splint or brace may be needed.
 These devices limit movement and protect your joint while it heals.
 You may be given crutches to use until you can stand on your injured leg without pain.
 Use devices as directed.

 - Physical therapy may be needed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.